maximoleinyk/atBox/readme.md

 ```

 ### Case 1.3.2:
-input = `@forename is either Maksym or Viktor or Julia or ...`
+input = `@forename is either Maksym or Viktor or Julia`
 ```
 output = [
     {
         forename: {
-            operator: "is in",
+            operator: "in",
-            value: ["Maksym", "Viktor", "Julia", ... ]
+            value: ["Maksym", "Viktor", "Julia"]
         }
     }
 ]